lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

    Note that this aggregation only encodes the `.Min` and `.Max` fields when configured with delta temporality.
 [Consider using the "stateless" temporality preference in the launcher.](../../../README.md#temporality-settings).
-3. Synchronous Gauge instrument behavior is supported using an API hint, see below.
+3. Synchronous Gauge instrument behavior is [supported using an API hint](#metric-instrument-hints-api).
 4. The OTLP exporter is the only provided exporter.

 These differences aside, this SDK features a complete implementation